🚀

 User Personas

-I created detailed user personas to represent and define different types of users, ranging from the casual sports fan to the avid concert-goer.
-The objective was to make sure the redesign met the needs of these various user types, providing each with a seamless experience that catered to their specific motivations and alleviated their pain points.
+The goal was to make sure the redesign met the needs of various user types, ranging from the casual sports fan to the avid concert-goer, providing each with a seamless experience that catered to their specific motivations and alleviated pain points.

 Define

-Objective: In this stage the goal was to define the key issues with the existing design and map out a plan for improvement.
-We started by synthesizing the research data collected in the previous step to identify the key problems that we will attempt to solve with the redesign.
+Objective: Synthesize research data to map out a plan for improvement and identify the key problems that we will attempt to solve with the redesign.

 Key Problems

-• Lack of personalization: The app's lack of personalization features limited its ability to cater to individual preferences and enhance user engagement and loyalty.
+• Lack of personalization: The app didn’t cater to individual preferences, reducing engagement and loyalty.

 Problem Statement

-Users found the app’s navigation clunky, particularly the seat upgrade feature, which became especially frustrating during live events when speed was crucial, leading to drop-offs in engagement and directly impacting revenue.
+Users found the app’s navigation clunky, especially the seat upgrade feature, which became frustrating during live events when speed was crucial, leading to drop-offs in engagement and directly impacting revenue.

 Research Insights